Guide to Buying a Duplex

 It makes sense for would-be buyers to have a good feel for their budget, as well as the potential costs associated with buying a property.

 Knowing whether you plan to live at the address or rent out both units is a big consideration.
-Investors usually need a higher down payment than owner-occupants do.
-(Investment properties don’t qualify for private mortgage insurance, so typically a down payment of at least 20% is needed to get traditional financing.)
+Investors sometimes need a higher down payment than owner-occupants do.
+And if your down payment is less than 20%, you’ll need to have private mortgage insurance as well.

 The Takeaway